 Cutting Unnecessary Expenses

 Since increasing income is not usually an option, most people use a budget to control their expenses.
-By listing every expense, you can identify areas that may be too high or too frequent.
+By listing every expense, then you are able to identify areas that may be too high or too frequent.
 For example, if you spend $1,000 per month at restaurants and only $200 at the grocery store, then perhaps you can flip these around and try to save on your food bills.
-Maybe your cable bill is $100 per month, but you have another $50 in streaming subscriptions.
-This could be a sign to cut back, perhaps one or the other.
-By listing every expense you incur, you may find weaknesses or areas of overspending in your budget.

 Keeping Your Budget on Track